Fresh oil and a new oil filter will make your tow vehicle great again, so here’s how to do it if you’ve never changed your oil before

 Parts you’ll need include new engine oil of the correct specification and quantity for your vehicle, an appropriate oil filter and a sump plug washer.
 Some re-use the existing washer, but it’s preferable to use a new one to avoid the risk of leaks developing.

-Most 4WDs will have enough clearance enabling you to do the oil change with lifting them.
+Most 4WDs will have enough clearance enabling you to do the oil change without lifting them.
 If necessary, use an axle stand of the correct rating for the weight of your vehicle to raise it so you can get underneath to access the sump plug and oil filter (although with some vehicles, you can access the oil filter from the top of the engine).
 Never get underneath a vehicle that’s supported by only a vehicle jack.

 With the engine now switched off, slide the cardboard and oil pan underneath the vehicle.
 Be careful as components will be hot.
 With the oil pan positioned underneath ready to catch the old oil, loosen the sump plug bolt with the socket wrench until you can undo it by hand.
 Slowly loosen the plug, keeping some hand pressure on it so that when you have reached the end of the thread – you’ll hear and feel a ‘click’ as you’re unscrewing it, and some oil will probably begin to escape.
 When you’ve reached that point, quickly remove the plug and let the old oil drain from the sump.
 If you do this, you’re less likely to drop the plug into the oil pan and have to fish it out later.